A new Directional Algebraic Fast Multipole Method based iterative solver for the Lippmann-Schwinger equation accelerated with HODLR preconditioner: Numerical Results and Discussion

 Sections~\ref{Experiment3} and~\ref{Experiment7} indicate that at high values of $\kappa$ (the example considered is $300$), the convergence of GMRES is poor.
 Hence in such cases, it is advisable to either use an iterative solver with a preconditioner or a direct solver.
 One possible reason could be the ill-conditioned nature of the linear system at high frequencies.

 We observe that, in general, the hybrid solver outperforms the fast iterative solver accelerated by DAFMM and the fast direct solver.
 It is also to be noted that whenever the iterative solver converges, the iterative solver is faster than the fast direct solver.
 This can be observed from Tables~\ref{table:gaussianTable},~\ref{table:multipleGaussiansTable},~\ref{table:cavityTable} and Figure~\ref{IterationTime40}.
 It is to be observed that for Gaussian contrast with $\kappa=40$ and $N=305568$, the iterative solver is more than $100$ times faster than the direct solver.
-However, as we increase the wavenumber the speedup gained from the iterative solver is less than the speedup gained from the direct solver (Refer Table~\ref{table:gaussianTable}).
-Hence, at high wavenumbers, fast direct solvers could be considered a competitive alternative to fast iterative solvers.
-Also, the fast direct solver could still be advantageous if one were to compute for multiple right-hand sides.

-On the scaling front, since DAFMM scales as $\mathcal{O}(N\log N)$, our iterative solver with DAFMM scales as $\mathcal{O}(mN\log N)$, where $m$ is the number of iterations it takes for the solver to converge to a given accuracy.
-The HODLR direct solver doesn't have almost linear complexity, since the ranks of the off-diagonal blocks scale with $N$ in $2$D. However, the hybrid solver scales as $\mathcal{O}(N\log^{2} N+mN\log N)$, since the ranks of the HODLR preconditioner are fixed apriori.
-Figure~\ref{fig:Scaling} substantiates this claim.
-One reason that the hybrid solver performs better than the iterative solver with DAFMM is that the number of iterations is drastically reduced in the case of the hybrid solver.
-Figures~\ref{IterationTime300} and~\ref{fig:Scaling} substantiate this claim.
+If one were to compute for multiple right-hand sides, we have the following inferences made from the values of T\textsubscript{Hs}, T\textsubscript{GMRES}, and T\textsubscript{Ps} of Tables~\ref{table:gaussianTable},~\ref{table:multipleGaussiansTable},~\ref{table:cavityTable}, and~\ref{table:lensTable}. \begin{enumerate} \itemsep0em \item Low wavenumbers: For small $N$, the HODLR direct solver is advantageous over iterative solvers.
+For large $N$, the iterative solvers are advantageous over the HODLR direct solver. \item High wavenumbers ($\kappa = 300$): The HODLR direct solver is advantageous over iterative solvers. \end{enumerate} The above claims are made with respect to the experiments considered in this article.

+On the time complexity front, the claims we made in Table~\ref{table:complexities} are substantiated by Figure~\ref{fig:Scaling}.